abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 What kinds of rules?
 We can categorize them in three groups.

 First off, a type has to have a *definition* which specifies what it is.
-Note that this arrow is different from what we perceive as an arrow --- it is not a value-level arrow (from one type to the other), but is a type-level arrow (from one kind of type, to another (we will discuss kinds later)).
+Note that this arrow is different from what we perceive as an arrow --- it is not a value-level arrow (going from one type to the other), but is a type-level arrow (from one category of types, to another).
 This is known as a *type formation rule*.

 ![A type represented as a ball](../06_type/rule_type_formation.svg)